Connie Chan (politician)

-Connie Chan (陳詩敏) is an American politician serving as a member of the San Francisco Board of Supervisors for District 1 since January 8, 2021, after defeating Marjan Philhour, who ran for the seat in 2016, in a narrow race.
-Chan is a progressive.
+Connie Chan (born Chan Sze-man, October 8, 1978; 陳詩敏) is an American politician serving as a member of the San Francisco Board of Supervisors for District 1 since January 8, 2021, after defeating Marjan Philhour in 2020, and again in 2024.
+Chan is a progressive Democrat.
 District 1 includes the Richmond, Lone Mountain, Sea Cliff, and Presidio Terrace neighborhoods, and parts of Golden Gate Park.

 Early life, education, and career

-Chan was born in Hong Kong and migrated to San Francisco at the age of thirteen with her family, who settled in Chinatown.
-She attended high school at the Galileo Academy of Science and Technology and earned her bachelor's degree at the University of California, Davis.
+Connie Chan was born Chan Sze-man in British Hong Kong on October 8, 1978, to a police officer father and a social worker mother and the family moved to Taiwan when she was five years old.
+Her family then immigrated to the Chinatown neighborhood of San Francisco when she was thirteen years old, where she quickly changed her name to Connie Chan—after the Chinese-American news anchor Connie Chung.
+She attended high school at the Galileo Academy of Science and Technology and earned her bachelor's with a double major in Religious Studies and Classical Chinese at the University of California, Davis.

 Chan was a spokesperson for the San Francisco Recreation and Parks Department and City College of San Francisco.
 She also worked for the San Francisco Zoo and Gardens.
 At various points, Chan was an aide to Supervisor Sophie Maxwell, San Francisco District Attorney Kamala Harris, and Supervisor Aaron Peskin.

 San Francisco Board of Supervisors

 2020 election

 Two days after incumbent Supervisor Sandra Lee Fewer announced she would not seek re-election in 2020, Chan (a resident of the Richmond District) announced her candidacy for the open District 1 seat.
 Fewer endorsed Chan to be her successor.
 She also received the endorsement of two former supervisors who held the seat, Eric Mar and Jake McGoldrick.

 In the November 2020 general election, Chan won by 134 votes against challenger Marjan Philhour, a senior adviser to Mayor London Breed.
-Philhour, a centrist candidate, had previously run for the seat in 2016, but was defeated by Fewer.
+Philhour, a more conservative candidate, had previously run for the seat in 2016, but was defeated by Fewer.